Edward Jacob (antiquary): Life

 He was the son of Edward Jacob, surgeon of Canterbury, mayor of that city in 1727, who died in 1756.
 He was apprenticed to his father on a surgical apprenticeship in 1728.
 On completion of this in 1735 he was made a freeman of the city of Canterbury and moved to Faversham in Kent in that same year, where he practised as a surgeon.

 Jacob was an antiquary, bibliophile, scientist, botanist and fossil collector.
 He wrote a number of papers and books.
-1774 saw his Plantae Favershemiensis appear, 1777 his History of the Town and Port of Faversham.
+1774 saw his Plantae Favershemiensis appear, as well as his History of the Town and Port of Faversham.
 He also re-published the anonymous 16th century play Arden of Faversham, and was the first person to suggest that Shakespeare had a hand in writing it.
 He was elected to the Society of Antiquaries in 1755.

 He was mayor of Faversham on four occasions, namely, 1749, 1754, 1765 and 1775.
 His practice must have flourished, for he acquired three estates in Kent.